openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

         node: 0
   realTimeKernel:
     enabled: true
+  workloadHints:
+    mixedCpus: true
   nodeSelector:
     node-role.kubernetes.io/performance: "test"
 ```

-Specify `shared` cpus activates the feature, signals NTO to update the `reserved-cpus` in Kubelet config,
+Specify the `cpu.shared` and `mixedCpus: true` in `workloadHints` activates the feature,
+signals NTO to update the `reservedSystemCpus` in Kubelet config,
+reboots the nodes that are associated with the updated PerformanceProfile,
 and deploys the mixed-cpu-node-plugin.
 The logic of updating reserved-cpus pool is NTO's responsibility and would be implemented as part of this feature.

+Remove the `cpu.shared` value,
-Remove the `shared` reverts the changes from the `reserve-cpus`
+or `mixedCpus: true` from `workloadHints` reverts the changes from Kubelet `reservedSystemCpus`,
+reboots the nodes that are associated with the updated PerformanceProfile,
 and deletes the mixed-cpu-node-plugin from the cluster.

+The feature can be activated/deactivated on a running system.

 ### Workflow Description

 The premise is that OCP cluster is running, and there's an active performance-profile that already tuned the system.

 1. The cluster administrator wants to support both exclusive and shared cpus for workloads running on the cluster.
-2. The cluster administrator specifies the shared CPU ids under the PerformanceProfile's `spec.cpu.shared` field.
+2. The cluster administrator specifies the shared CPU ids in the PerformanceProfile `spec.cpu.shared`.
-3. The cluster administrator waits for MCO to kick in and update the nodes.
+3. The cluster administrator waits for MCO to kick in, update and reboot the nodes.
+4. The cluster administrator waits for the node to come back from reboot.
-4. The application administrator wants to deploy its DPDK application as a Guaranteed pod with shared CPUs.
+5. The application administrator wants to deploy their DPDK application as a Guaranteed pod with shared CPUs.
-5. The application administrator specifies a request for `openshift.io/shared-cpus: 1` under the pod's `spec.containers[].resources.requests`.
+6. The application administrator specifies a request for `openshift.io/shared-cpus: 1` under the pod's `spec.containers[].resources.requests`.
-6. The application administrator is waiting for the DPDK pod to be `Running`.
+7. The application administrator is waiting for the DPDK pod to be `Running`.
-7. The DPDK's app user/developer wants to run a light-weight task (threads) on shared cpus.
+8. The DPDK's app user/developer wants to run a light-weight task (threads) on shared cpus.
-8. The DPDK's app user/developer should pin the light-weight threads to CPUs that have shown in the `OPENSHIFT_SHARED_CPUS` environment variable of the container's process.
+9. The DPDK's app user/developer should pin the light-weight threads to CPUs that have shown in the `OPENSHIFT_SHARED_CPUS` environment variable of the container's process.

 ### API Extensions
 N/A